Company leaders need a post-COVID-19 plan to welcome remote employees back to the office.

 Be prepared for the unexpected

 It’s been a real roller coaster ride this past year and the future is still a bit murky.
 We may take two steps forward and one step back for a while but don’t give up.
-The key is being prepared for whatever comes your way.
+The key is being prepared for whatever comes your way as employees return to work.